thojkooi/terraform-digitalocean-docker-swarm-mode/examples/firewall/README.md

-# Example: extra droplets
+# Example: cluster with firewall

-This example shows how to add other droplets that are not provisioned by this module to the Swarm cluster using output values.
+This example shows how to set up firewall rules for a DigitalOcean swarm mode cluster.

 ## Running it